DaveLuhman/toolkeeper/README.md

 2. Duplicate the .env.sample file and fill in the details to match your environment
    a. note the .env file in the monorepo is in ./src/config/.env

-3. In a terminal, run `bun install` to perform a clean install of the node dependancies
+3. In a terminal, run `npm install` to perform a clean install of the node dependancies
-4. Next, we'll run `bun run build:css` to build the tailwind CSS files
+4. Next, we'll run `npm run build:css` to build the tailwind CSS files
-5. Finally, we'll run `bun start` to start the services
+5. Finally, we'll run `npm start` to start the services

 ## License